Johnsonahs/YSP-Python/README.md

-**1.Your Github username, name of the partner and their github username**
+**1. Your Github username, name of the partner and their github username**

 Johnson Li —- Github username: Johnsonahs